muranamihdk/denden_extension/README.md

 Den-Den Markdown inherits its syntax from [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/).
 In Python-Markdown, [markdown.extensions.extra](https://pythonhosted.org/Markdown/extensions/extra.html) and [markdown.extensions.sane_lists](https://pythonhosted.org/Markdown/extensions/sane_lists.html), which are included in the Python-Markdown Library, enable PHP Markdown Extra syntax.
 Also, Den-Den Markdown adopts GFM style line break.
 This can be enabled by [markdown.extensions.nl2br](https://pythonhosted.org/Markdown/extensions/nl2br.html), which is also included with the Python-Markdown.

+If you only want to use Den-Den Markdown's original syntax, you just need to designate only markdown.extensions.footnotes and denden_extension.

 The following syntax of Den-Den Markdown is not implemented in denden_extension.

 - Twitter account autolink syntax